drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 - Select "Create new subtitles or CC".
 This takes you to a page entitled "Manage subtitles and closed captions".
 In the dropdown named "new subtitles or CC", choose the language matching your video's audio track.

 - Choose "Upload a file" and upload your transcript.
-I saved my transcript in .txt format and Youtube had no trouble with it.
+I saved my transcript in .txt format and Youtube had no trouble uploading it.

 - Click "Set timings".
 Youtube will now automatically sync your transcript with your video's audio track (but only if they are in the same language).